I am a Nigerian native who loves sharing traditional and nontraditional recipes with everyone!

-Plantains are a kind of banana that are becoming very popular among Africans, Asians, Mexican, and those of Spanish descent.
+Plantains are a kind of banana that is becoming very popular among Africans, Asians, Mexicans, and those of Spanish descent.
 Unlike the soft, sweet bananas that most are familiar with, plantains are generally used for cooking.

 Cooking Time for Baked Plantain Chips

 - 2 (medium-to-large) plantains (green or ripe), sliced round or diagonal

 - Dash pepper (crushed or powder), optional